 :param ids: A list of unique IDs for each embedding.

-:param metadata: A list of metadata dictionaries for each embedding.
+:param metadatas: A list of metadata dictionaries for each embedding.

 """